XenitAB/terraform-modules/modules/aws/README.md

 Global resources with unique names:
 * IAM Roles
 * IAM Policy
+* S3 Bucket

 Regional resources with unique names:
 * EKS Clusters
-* S3 Bucket

 Any resource that has a generated ID should have tags to distinguish the resources between each other.
 The following tags should be added to all resources of this kind.
-If multiple instances of the same resource is expected to be deployed, such as EKS, the name of the resource should include a unique suffix to distinguish the resources.
+Try to make sure that the values are unique enough that there is no overlap.

 | Tag | Required | Description |
 | --- | --- | --- |
 | Name | Yes | Name of the resource, try to convey the purpose or use. |